 In a recent Fox News poll, 66 percent of Republican voters said the recent Republican majorities in Washington have failed to do all they could to block or reverse President Obama’s agenda.
 The poll also showed that 60 percent of Republican voters feel “betrayed” by politicians from their party, compared to 39 percent of Democrats who responded the same way.

-The anger and rebellion within the GOP has been on full display as the ongoing saga of Speaker Boehner’s resignation continues to evolve.
+The anger and rebellion within the GOP have been on full display as the ongoing saga of Speaker Boehner’s resignation continues to evolve.
 Using threats of revolt, the more conservative wing of the party had been pushing Boehner to take a hard stance against Democrats by using a spending bill to strip funding from Planned Parenthood.
 Boehner’s resignation has only led to further instability, as House Republicans are desperately seeking to find a new leader who can appease all sides of the caucus.

 So, what does all this mean for the GOP primary?